-The School of Education offers 38 degree, minor and area certificate programs at the undergraduate level.
+The School of Education offers over 40 degree, minor, license additions and area certificate programs at the undergraduate level.
 Many programs - with a little planning - can be combined with other programs to allow for dual teaching licenses, multiple minors or any number of other options.
-All programs require 120 credits, except Elementary/ Exceptional Needs (124+ credits).
+All programs require 120 credits, except Elementary/Exceptional Needs (124+ credits).